 - SCHOOL TOURS

 From 2022, EPIC is proud to present this exhibition exploring journeys that demonstrate significant themes and moments in the intertwining histories of the African and Irish diasporas.
+The exhibition is running until 30th October at EPIC The Irish Emigration Museum - book your visit here.

 We feature stories of departure, arrival and return, tracing histories from the Age of Revolutions (1790s) to the present day, encapsulating Irish diaspora histories of abolition, racism, anti-racism and solidarity.